Jared Wells: Seattle Mariners

-After two appearances with the Padres, they traded Wekks to the Mariners on May 28 for Cha Seung Baek.
+After two appearances with the Padres, they traded Wells to the Mariners on May 28 for pitcher Cha Seung Baek.
 Wells was assigned to Triple-A Tacoma Rainiers.
-He was called up by the Mariners on July 10, but optioned to the Rainiers when Félix Hernández was activated the next day.
-He pitched once for the Mariners in August, then 5 games in September.
+He was called up by the Mariners on July 10, then optioned to the minkrs when Félix Hernández was activated the next day.
+Wells pitched once for the Mariners in August, then in five September games.
 He finished his only MLB season with no decisions and an 8.64 ERA.